neil7057/pjl_host_system/README.md

 -   [Hover.css:](https://ianlunn.github.io/Hover/)
     - Hover.css was used on the Menu items in the navbar as well as the Social Media icons in the footer to add the 'grow' transition while being hovered over.
 -   [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Baskerville Libre' and 'Open Sans' fonts into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Lato' font into the style.css file which is used on all pages throughout the project.
 -   [Font Awesome:](https://fontawesome.com/)
     - Used for icons on social links and drop down menus.
 -   [jQuery:](https://jquery.com/)
-    - jQuery is used to make the navbar responsive and provide additional coding flexibility. specifically used with the emailJS service, modal and other processing.
+    - jQuery is used to make the navbar responsive and provide additional coding flexibility.

 ### Backend Modules / Packages & Frameworks
 -   [Django:](https://www.djangoproject.com/)